BorgWarner Incorporated

 - File for your share of $30 billion in trust funds

-BorgWarner Incorporated was established in 1928 after a merger between four different companies: Mechanics Universal Joint, Borg & Beck, Marvel-Schebler, and Warner Gear.
+BorgWarner was established in 1928 after a merger between four different companies:

 The company started out producing an automobile transmission part, a turbocharger, and automatic and manual transmissions.

-Later on, BorgWarner created and patented their own clutch technology, which helped automobile gears change more smoothly.
+Later, BorgWarner created and patented their clutch technology, which helped automobile gears change more smoothly.

-Throughout the next several decades and into the late 1970s, BorgWarner continued to expand.
+BorgWarner continued to expand throughout the next several decades and into the late 1970s.
 Numerous subsidiaries branched off from BorgWarner, creating many different products.

 BorgWarner continues to manufacture automotive parts, specifically drivetrain and engine components.
 Its headquarters is in Auburn Hills, Michigan, but there are locations in 19 other countries worldwide.

 Currently, BorgWarner doesn’t use asbestos in any of its products.
-However, prior to the Environmental Protection Agency’s (EPA) strict guidelines on its use, the company relied heavily on asbestos for fire and heat-resistant properties.
+But for many years, the company relied heavily on asbestos for fire and heat-resistant properties.

 BorgWarner Incorporated Lawsuits

-One of the most well-known lawsuits against BorgWarner began in the early 2000s when a former General Motors (GM) employee died from asbestos-related complications at the age of 50.
+One of the most well-known lawsuits against BorgWarner began in the early 2000s when a former General Motors (GM) employee died from asbestos-related complications at t0.

 Mark Buttita: Lifelong Asbestos Exposure